Non-linear additive twist of Fourier coefficients of $GL(3) \times GL(2)$ and $GL(3)$ Maass forms: Preliminaries

-where $(a,q)=1, \bar{a}$ is the multiplicative inverse modulo $q$ and is the Kloostermann sum. \end{proposition} We need asymptotic behaviour of the function $\Psi_{0,1}^{\pm}(x)$ in our analysis, but $\Psi_{0,1}^{\pm}(x)$ is itself the combination of the functions $\Psi_{0}(x)$ and $\Psi_{1}(x)$ as given in \eqref{psicombina}.
-So we need the asymptotic behaviour of these individual functions, but we know that, \cite[see page.no: 307]{X.Li}, the asymptotic behaviour of $x^{-1} \Psi_{1}(x)$ is similar to that of $\Psi_{0}(x)$.
-Hence we need to know only the behaviour of $\Psi_{0}(x)$ which is given in the following lemma due to X. Li \cite{X.Li}.
+\end{lemma} \begin{proof} See \cite{miller-schmid} for the proof. \end{proof} We need asymptotic behaviour of the function $\Psi_{0,1}^{\pm}(x)$ in our analysis, but $\Psi_{0,1}^{\pm}(x)$ is itself the combination of the functions $\Psi_{0}(x)$ and $\Psi_{1}(x)$ as given in \eqref{psicombina}.
+So we need the asymptotic behaviour of these individual functions, but we know from \cite[ page.no: 307]{X.Li} that the asymptotic behaviour of $x^{-1} \Psi_{1}(x)$ is similar to that of $\Psi_{0}(x)$.
+Hence we only need to know the behaviour of $\Psi_{0}(x)$ which is given in the following lemma.